larson-group/clubb_release/clubb_jax/JAX_CONVERSION_PLAN.md

 - change one meaningful piece at a time
 - validate after each step
 - assume mismatches are bugs until shown otherwise
-- defer JAX-specific optimization goals until correctness is secure
+- measure JAX-specific optimizations and retain only those that preserve the comparison baseline